What you should know to ensure access for your Bruins with disabilities

 Please visit Remote Instruction Addendum to Accommodation Instructions for Faculty for updates related to CAE services during remote learning.
 For guidance specifically related to exams accommodations, please visit, Guidelines for Extra Time Accommodation in the Remote Exam Environment.

 The UCLA Center for Accessible Education (CAE) is responsible for the administration of UCLA’s commitment to ensuring access and participation for all students with qualifying disabilities or medical conditions.
 The CAE facilitates academic accommodations in accordance with Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (1990), and the ADA Amendments Act of 2008 (ADAAA).
-The ADA stipulates that postsecondary institutions are responsible for providing necessary accommodations when a student discloses a disability.
-The CAE is tasked with determining the necessary accommodations to facilitate a student's access to instruction and participation in the college academic experience.
-Faculty members and TAs are important disabilities office partners, as they can help ensure that students have access to the accommodations for which they are approved.
+The CAE provides access to the numerous educational opportunities available to students on our campus and empowers students to realize their academic potential.